Recirculating ball

 Recirculating ball, also known as recirculating ball and nut or worm and sector, is a ball screw steering mechanism commonly found in older automobiles, off-road vehicles, and some trucks.
 Most newer cars use the more economical rack and pinion steering instead, but some upmarket manufacturers (such as BMW and Mercedes-Benz) held on to the design until well into the 1990s for the durability and strength inherent in the design.
 A few, including Chrysler, General Motors, Lada and Ineos, still use this technology in certain models including the Jeep Wrangler, the Ineos Grenadier Quartermaster and the Lada Niva.

 Mechanism

-The recirculating ball steering mechanism contains a worm gear inside a block with a threaded hole in it; this block has gear teeth cut into the outside to engage the sector shaft (also called a sector gear) which moves the Pitman arm.
-The steering wheel connects to a shaft, which rotates the worm gear inside of the block.
-Instead of twisting further into the block, the worm gear is fixed so that when it rotates, it moves the block, which transmits the motion through the gear to the Pitman arm, causing the roadwheels to turn.
+The recirculating ball steering mechanism contains a worm gear within an internally threaded block: the block has external gear teeth which engage a sector shaft (also called a sector gear), moving the connected Pitman arm.

+The worm gear is cut into one end of a threaded shaft, with a steering wheel on the opposite.
+Turning the steering wheel rotates the worm gear inside the block, moving it forward and backward along the teeth of the sector gear attached to the Pitman arm, causing the roadwheels to turn.